OSU-MC/MyClassroom/server/README.md

 ## Docker

 The backend NodeJS app and MySQL database can be deployed in containers using Docker.
 The Dockerfile will build the backend NodeJS app as a standalone whilst the compose.yml file will build and run the backend and MySQL containers.
+If you plan to re-initialize the database from scratch remember to delete the docker volume for it as well.

 ### Build the backend Dockerfile alone (Optional)